Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 ### Algorithms

-Pseudocode
+Pseudocode for main
 ```
 BEGIN main()
     choice = 0
-    WHILE choice is not 4
+    WHILE Program
         INPUT choice
         IF choice is 1 THEN
             Api Request